 I.6.1.
 Bottom-up approach for constraining the parameters of the MSSM: In the absence of a fundamental theory of supersymmetry breaking, there are two general approaches for reducing the parameter freedom of MSSM-124.
-In the low-energy approach, an attempt is made to elucidate the nature of the exceptional points in the MSSM-124 parameter space that are phenomenologically viable.
-Consider the following two possible choices.
-First, one can assume that $M{\widetilde{Q}}^2$, $M{\widetilde{U}}^2$, $M{\widetilde{D}}^2$, $M{\widetilde{L}}^2$, $M{\widetilde{E}}^2$, and A_U , A_D , A_E are generation-independent (horizontal universality [7,58,82]).
-Alternatively, one can simply require that all the aforementioned matrices are flavor diagonal in a basis where the quark and lepton mass matrices are diagonal (flavor alignment [83]).
+In the lowenergy approach, an attempt is made to elucidate the nature of the exceptional points in the MSSM-124 parameter space that are phenomenologically viable.
+Consider two possible scenarios (under the assumption that squark and slepton masses are not significantly larger than the scale of electroweak symmetry breaking).
+First, one can assume that $M{\widetilde{Q}}^2$, $M{\widetilde{U}}^2$, $M{\widetilde{D}}^2$, $M{\widetilde{L}}^2$, $M{\widetilde{L}}^2$ $M{\widetilde{E}}^2$, and A_U , A_D , A_E are generation-independent (horizontal universality [8,72,99]).
+Alternatively, one can simply require that all the aforementioned matrices are flavor diagonal in a basis where the quark and lepton mass matrices are diagonal (flavor alignment [100]).
 In either case, L_e , L{μ} , and L{τ} are separately conserved, while tree-level FCNC's are automatically absent.
-In both cases, the number of free parameters characterizing the MSSM is substantially less than 124.
-Both scenarios are phenomenologically viable, although there is no strong theoretical basis for either scenario.
+In both cases, the number of free parameters characterizing the MSSM is substantially less than 124, although there is no firm fundamental theoretical basis for either scenario.
+Recently, it has been argued that flavor alignment scenarios are disfavored [101] in light of the recent observation of D^0 - \overline{D}^0 mixing [102].
+Thus, if squarks are discovered with masses below about 1-2 TeV, then one would expect the first two generations of squarks to be highly degenerate in mass.

 I.6.2.
-Top-down approach for constraining the parameters of the MSSM: In the high-energy approach, one imposes a particular structure on the soft-supersymmetrybreaking terms at a common high-energy scale (such as the Planck scale, $M{\rm P}$).
+Top-down approach for constraining the parameters of the MSSM: In the high-energy approach, one imposes a particular structure on the soft-supersymmetry-breaking terms at a common high-energy scale (such as the Planck scale, $M{\rm P}$).
 Using the renormalization group equations, one can then derive the low-energy MSSM parameters relevant for collider physics.
 The initial conditions (at the appropriate high-energy scale) for the renormalization group equations depend on the mechanism by which supersymmetry breaking is communicated to the effective low energy theory.
 Examples of this scenario are provided by models of gravity-mediated and gauge-mediated supersymmetry breaking (see Section I.2).
-One bonus of such an approach is that one of the diagonal Higgs squared-mass parameters is typically driven negative by renormalization group evolution [84].
-Thus, electroweak symmetry breaking is generated radiatively, and the resulting electroweak symmetry-breaking scale is intimately tied to the scale of lowenergy supersymmetry breaking.
+One bonus of such an approach is that one of the diagonal Higgs squared-mass parameters is typically driven negative by renormalization group evolution [103].
+Thus, electroweak symmetry breaking is generated radiatively, and the resulting electroweak symmetrybreaking scale is intimately tied to the scale of low-energy supersymmetry breaking.

-One prediction of the high-energy approach that arises in most grand unified supergravity models and gauge-mediated supersymmetry-breaking models is the unification of the (treelevel) gaugino mass parameters at some high-energy scale $M{\rm X}$:
+One prediction of the high-energy approach that arises in most grand unified supergravity models and gauge-mediated supersymmetry-breaking models is the unification of the (treelevel) gaugino mass parameters at some high-energy scale M_X :